jrg94/CSE5544/assignment02/README.md

 us.

 After reading the paper, I would say the visualization makes a bit more sense, but there are definitely ways to improve it.
+For instance, the arrays of values should be labeled.
+To me, it was unclear what these numbers represented until I realized the cells were interactive.
+These values are actually citations.
+In other words, they represented proof that a particular criteria could be represented a certain way visually.

 [1]: https://sites.google.com/site/datavisualizationspring2019/paperreadings/critique
 [2]: https://arxiv.org/pdf/1810.10814.pdf